Table of Contents

 Strings

-Any character between single quotes "'" are evaluated as string.
+Any character between single or double quotes are evaluated as string.

 'hello'